-Our goal is that our clients for their business, so we focus on what might be certain, and what risks remain
+Our goal is that our clients Realize Full Value for their business, so we focus on what might be certain, and what risks remain

 As we are experts in the middle market, our client businesses are often smaller, with risks of management continuity and concentrations of revenue or supply.
 As a result, buyers often attempt to manage their risks by crafting a structure that adjusts what consideration is ultimately paid if certain negative events occur.
 Conversely, if not all transaction consideration is paid at closing, with some risks of non-payment being retained by the seller, this needs to be examined carefully to understand what risks our client continues to face.

 We believe that a business value should be reflective of its historical performance and growth attributes.
 There is far greater nuance to how value for the potential, anticipated accelerated growth or acquisition synergies realized by a buyer is factored into business value or transaction structures.